muralikrishna-cec/MCA-S2/README.md

 # MCA Semester 2 Lab Programs

-This repository contains lab programs for **MCA Semester 2** organized into three main folders, each representing a specific subject.
+This repository contains lab programs for **MCA Semester 2** organized into three main folders, each representing a specific subject .

 ## 📁 Folder Structure